dougfort/rdfa/README.md

-# rdfa
+# rdfa rust deterministic finite automaton

-rust deterministic finite automaton
+Experiment with finite state automaton.
+The ventual goal is to use it in a Bevy game.